Nut Butter

 Similar nutty profiles create layered complexity; works in both sweet and savory applications

-Savory depth complements buttery richness in sauce applications and dressings
+Savory depth complements nut butters in sauce and marinade applications; supports non-traditional culinary directions

 Storage & Handling